 In the absence of mind-reading, there are some universal things men can do to help please women in the bedroom.
-From improving communication, finding the right tempo, and incorporating sex toys, there are many areas in which you can do better.
+From improving communication, finding the right tempo, and incorporating sex toys there are many areas in which you can do better.
 So what are the most pleasurable things to do to a woman?
 Here are five things women want in bed, according to sex experts.

-1. Talk About What They Like and Plan Ahead
+1. Talk About What They Like And Plan Ahead

 2. Embrace Variety

 Monotony is a terrible thing to associate with sex.
 In fact, it’s often what people say drove them, in part, into affairs.
 “People in long-term marriages, or long-term partnerships, can sometimes become a little less curious about their partner.
-They can stop being adventurous, or stop growing in their erotic lives,” Dr. Tammy Nelson, sex therapist and author of the book When You’re the One Who Cheats previously told Fatherly.
+They can stop being adventurous, or stop growing in their erotic lives,” Dr. Tammy Nelson, sex therapist and author of When You’re the One Who Cheats told Fatherly.
 Fortunately, there are lots of ways to avoid falling into that trap.
 Role-play is a pretty popular bedroom stunt.
 Talking dirty is another one.
 And it doesn’t even have to get that involved.
 Mixing up the positions, even the places you have sex can help reignite diminishing bedroom flames.
 Remain cognizant of that fact, and take active steps to avoid falling into too much of a “routine.”

 3. Forget About Your Penis (For a Bit)

-4. Find the Right Pace and Rhythm
+4. Find The Right Pace And Rhythm

 Experts estimate that it takes women around 20 minutes to become fully aroused.
 Men, meanwhile, can typically hit that mark in a fraction of the time.
 Of course, these estimates should be applied in general, as not everyone is going to abide by that specific timeline.
 But the point is, different individuals will gravitate toward different ways of initiating sex.
 The hard-and-fast approach might work for someone who is easily aroused, but it’s not going to work for everyone.
 Remember, that vaginal tissue is delicate, and can respond negatively to the aggressive touch when not fully lubricated.
 We get it.
 It’s hard to remain chill when dealing with a full-blown erection.
 But it’s important not to get too excited too fast, especially when getting handsy with your partner.
 Keep the conversation going throughout the sexual encounter.
-Keep tabs on what your woman likes, and ask before moving on to the next step.
+Keep tabs on what your partner likes, and ask before moving on to the next step.

 5. Don’t Forget About Sex Toys